Was this review helpful to you?

 Post Drama Withdrawal!
 Updated.

 The one thing that frustrated me was the way the writer shaped the character Esther Yu played.
-She came across like a “female badger,” constantly setting Zhao up to feel sorry for her or teasing him with arrogant, negative gestures—always testing him.
-I genuinely disliked that part of the script.
+The character she played is she always asked question and tested him.
+I genuinely disliked that part when she found him towards the end, making him walk.

 However, Esther Yu brought the role to the screen so convincingly that I kept watching because of her.
 Her performance was so strong that I almost stopped watching out of frustration with the writing alone—which only proves how excellent she is as an actress.
 Even when I didn’t like the script, her talent held my attention.